VinayMalyala/AutoMax/README.md

 # AutoMax

-A Django-based car listings application (AutoMax).
-This project demonstrates a Django web application with a `main` app for listings and `users` for authentication and profiles.
-It uses a `.env` file to manage environment variables and the `django-environ` package for convenience.
+AutoMax is a modern, modular `Django-based car listings platform` designed with clean architecture and scalable development in mind.
+The project includes:

+A `main` listings app for managing and displaying car posts

+A `users` app for authentication, registration, and user profiles

+Environment variable management using django-environ and a project-level .env file

+Production-ready structure with support for static files, .env isolation, and a clear directory layout

+AutoMax serves as both a practical Django learning project and a foundation for building advanced automotive marketplace solutions.

 ---